LouenPottier/linkedin-bullshit-detector/README.md

 Posts are scored by a **Ridge Regression** model combining two types of features:

-- **TF-IDF** — a weighted bag-of-words representation of the post text and author headline (500 features, uni- and bigrams)
+- **TF-IDF** : a weighted bag-of-words representation of the post text and author headline (500 features)
-- **Numeric features** — likes, comments, text length, word count, emoji ratio, keyword count, and whether the post was algorithmically promoted
+- **Numeric features** : likes, comments, text length, word count, emoji ratio, keyword count, phrase lengths

-Inference runs in pure JavaScript — no external dependencies, no network calls.
+Inference runs in pure JavaScript.
+No external dependencies, no network calls.

-Keywords from `rules.js` are displayed under the score as informational tags but do not drive the score itself.

-Score thresholds: 🟢 < 4 / 🟠 4–6 / 🔴 ≥ 7.

 ---